<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 Step 2: Reduce the Impact of Bottlenecks in Production

-Now that you see the bottlenecks, what should you do?
+Now that you see the production bottlenecks, what should you do?
 Bottlenecks are not necessarily evil, as explained by Eli Goldratt in The Goal.
 And they can't be avoided (there will always be at least one bottleneck).
 But one has to plan around the bottleneck(s).

 3 Management Approaches to Address Capacity-based Bottlenecks: